zauberzeug/nicegui/examples/nginx_subpath/README.md

-# Serving app behind reverse proxy subpath
+# Serving an App Behind a Reverse Proxy Subpath

 This demo shows how to serve NiceGUI on a subpath behind a reverse proxy.
 Here we use Nginx.
 For a Traeffic demo have a look at https://github.com/zauberzeug/nicegui/blob/main/docker-compose.yml.

 ## Try Out